 Resi makes it easy to stream or restream a simulated live broadcast.
 You can simply choose a previously streamed event or even upload a video file, choose the dates and times the event should stream, select destinations (including your website, Facebook, YouTube, OTT devices, etc.), and click done.
 You can also schedule your sim-lives just like any other event.
 In your scheduler, after a live stream is scheduled, create a simulated live event using the same web event profile, and the event will restream to all of the same destinations just like it is live.

 Because these sim-lives are stored and broadcasted directly from Resi’s cloud, no network connection is required.
 Turn off your gear, relax, and go home!

 Simulated live is a powerful tool that enables broadcasters to have the highest level of control, quality, and flexibility with their events and get the most out of their live streamed content.
 Resi makes it easy to stream simulated live, either from a file or a previously streamed event.
-To see Resi’s simulated live ability in action, sign up for a no-hassle online Resi demo.
+To see Resi’s simulated live ability in action, sign up for a no-hassle Resi demo.

 Joel is an Online Pastor, Web Developer, and Digital Marketer.
 Joel has been helping churches and organizations live stream important moments for almost 10 years.